archeranimesh/pelicanBlog/content/articles/pelican/python-setup-for-pelican-blog.md

 Title: How to setup Anaconda Python environment for Pelican Blog.
 Date: 2017-04-26 22:39:03
-Modified: 2017-04-26 23:50:52
+Modified: 2017-05-07 00:03:25
 Category: Pelican
 Tags: pelican
 Slug: python-setup-for-pelican-blog
 Author: Animesh Bhadra
 subtitle: Using Conda.
-Summary: Anaconda is a well know distribution of Python, supporting both python 2 and 3.
-We can setup a exclusive environment for Pelican blog using conda.
+Summary: Anaconda is a well known distribution of Python, supporting both python 2 and 3.
+We can set up an exclusive environment for Pelican blog using conda.
 keywords: Conda, Anaconda, Python, Pelican, Envs.

 [TOC]